BhattacharyaLab/scVIDR/docs/installation/getting-started.md

       - `-i` (interactive): Keeps STDIN open, allowing interaction with the container.
       - `-t` (tty): Allocates a pseudo-terminal, allowing you to interact with the container's shell.
     - **`--name scvidr_container`**: Assigns a custom name (`scvidr_container`) to your running container so that it can be easily identified.
-    - **`-p 8888:8888`**: Maps port 8888 on your local machine to port 8888 inside the Docker container.
-This allows you to access Jupyter Notebook running inside the container at `http://localhost:8888`.
-If port 8888 is already in use, replace it with a different port (e.g., 8899) in the Docker command and access Jupyter at http://localhost:8899.
-Alternatively, you can copy the link provided in the terminal output after running the jupyter lab command inside the container, which will include the appropriate token for login.
+    - **`-p 8988:8988`**: Maps port 8988 on your local machine to port 8988 inside the Docker container.
+This allows you to access Jupyter Notebook running inside the container at `http://localhost:8988`.
+If port 8988 is already in use, replace the **left side** of the port mapping (e.g., `-p 8899:8988`) and access Jupyter at `http://localhost:8899`.
+Alternatively, you can copy the link provided in the terminal output after running the Jupyter Lab command inside the container, which includes the token for login.
-    - **`bhattacharyalab/scvidr`**: Specifies the Docker image to use, in this case, the `scvidr` image from Docker Hub.
+    - **`bhattacharyalab/scvidr:with-data`**: Specifies the Docker image to use, in this case, the `scvidr` image from Docker Hub.

+   > If you're using the `no-data` container, you can bind your local `data` folder to the container using `-v /full_data_path/data:/scVIDR/data`.

 #### Step 3: Access the Docker container